Avoid the Pain of Shingles

 Anyone who has recovered from chickenpox can develop shingles

 Some people have the virus hiding in their nerve tissue.
 If conditions are right, the virus "awakens."
 This may cause a few blisters on the skin or a big rash that is typically on one side of the body.
 The rash can occur on any part of the body.
-In healthy people, the rash usually goes away in 2 to 4 weeks, but the pain can last longer.
+For most people, the rash usually goes away in a few weeks, but the pain can last longer.
 Pain that lasts after the rash has cleared is called postherpetic neuralgia.

 What are the risk factors for shingles?

-Anyone who has had chickenpox can develop shingles.
+Anyone who has had chickenpox can develop shingles and possibly postherpetic neuralgia.
 But your risk is greater if any of these are true:

-• You take medicines that suppress your immune system, such as steroids or those given after an organ transplant.
+You take medicines that suppress your immune system.

 How do you know when shingles is coming on?